Judith

 10/10 Dinner spot for seasonal, local food prepared with an incredible amount of intention.
 A stop at Judith is quite honestly a must if you making the drive.
 You’ll find an inspired menu that’s equal parts elevated and comforting.
 Great cocktails, incredible oysters– How lucky are we to have James Beard nominated Chef Julia just a 10 minute drive away.

-Tip: Get a dirty martini and the beef tartare
+Tip: Get a dirty martini and the beef tartare and see where the night takes you

 Judith’s Website